Fluxflare1/SMTP/README.md

 npm test

 Contributing

-We welcome contributions to the project!
+Contributions are welcome!
 Please review the Contributing Guidelines before submitting a pull request.

 License

 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for details.

 Contact

-For more information or to report issues, contact us at support@flux-plus.com.
+For more information or to report issues, contact us at fluxflareltd@gmail.com.

-This `README.md` provides a clear overview of the project, installation steps, and the main features, including Global Transportation Services and White-Labeling for Tenants.
-It also includes the project structure and detailed setup instructions for developers.
-Let me know if you need further customization!
+---

+Let me know if there are additional details you’d like included!